ory/docs/docs/oathkeeper/pipeline/authn.md

 ## `noop`

-The `noop` handler tells ORY Oathkeeper to bypass authentication, authorization, and mutator.
+The `noop` handler tells ORY Oathkeeper to bypass authentication, authorization, and mutation.
 This implies that no authorization will be executed and no credentials will be issued.
 It's basically a pass-all authenticator that allows any request to be forwarded to the upstream URL.